linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 4-Multiperiod Binomial Trees/Teaching Note 4-Multiperiod Binomial Trees.md

 			 - For call options,  start from the end of the tree and move backward applying the formula.
 			 -![|500](IMG-20240913171308510.png)
 **Multi-Step Trees - Probability Distribution of$S_T$**
-  - Discussion on the probability distribution of stock price at maturity$S_T$in a multi-step tree.
+  - Discussion on the [[Lecture 1- Probability Distributions of Returns|probability distribution]] of stock price at maturity$S_T$in a multi-step tree.
   - Illustration of how each node at maturity can be reached,  and the probability of reaching each node.
   - Probability calculation for each node$j$at maturity$T = nh$using binomial coefficients.
 **Multi-Step Trees - Probability Distribution of$S_T$**